 The All-American and Coachella canal lining projects are critical components of the Quantification Settlement Agreement.
 As part of this agreement, the Water Authority obtained rights to canal lining water for 110 years.

-The Coachella Canal Lining Project began in 2004 and was completed in 2007, providing 26,000 acre-feet per year of conserved water to project beneficiaries.
-The All-American Canal Lining Project began construction in 2007 and was completed in 2010, when its full yield of 67,700 acre-feet per year was made available to project beneficiaries.
+The Coachella Canal Lining Project was completed in 2007, when 26,000 acre-feet per year of conserved water began flowing to project beneficiaries.
+The All American Canal Lining Project was completed in 2010, when its full yield of 67,700 acre-feet per year was made available to project beneficiaries.

 Operating, Maintenance and Repair Committees: Each of the canal lining projects has an Operating, Maintenance, and Repair Committee that is responsible for ensuring that the projects are appropriately maintained.
 The project beneficiaries pay for all maintenance and repair costs above a baseline cost derived from historic average maintenance costs of the canal before the projects were built.
 The beneficiaries also pay for the maintenance of project environmental mitigation features.